 Caroline Garnet McGraw is a would-be childhood paleontologist turned writer and speaker, digging for treasure in people and uncovering sacred stories in ordinary days.
 Like Dory from Finding Nemo, she has a kind heart, lots of enthusiasm, and a tendency to forget what she knows about the journey home.
 (Fortunately, writing helps her to remember.)

-Caroline is the creator of A Wish Come Clear, a blog devoted to helping readers choose love, lose fear, and find home.
-She also blogs regularly with The Huffington Post, and her stories have been featured on the front page of the HuffPost Women and HuffPost Religion sections.
+Caroline is the creator of A Wish Come Clear, a blog devoted to getting past perfect and rising up real.
+She has served as a contributor to The Huffington Post, with her stories featured on the front page of the Women and Religion sections.

 Her July 2015 HuffPost Women piece, “You Don’t Owe Anyone An Interaction” went viral, gathering 41k likes and thousands of shares.
 The post was translated for the French and Italian HuffPo editions, where it received 45k more likes.